grantwill74/notes-on-algorithm-design/slides/module_9/module_9.md

 ---

-# Creating the list from before
+# Creating the graph from before

 Let's use our structs to build the graph from before.
 It's easiest if we first create our nodes, and then define our edge lists, both on the stack.